ItsJohnny30/Mysterious-Plug-in/README.md

 # Mysterious-Plug-in
-This looks like rickroll:)           all Password: rickroll
+This is rickroll           all Password: rickroll

-this is rickroll:)